Archivo de categorías Información de la industria

 • Transfer heat to water or thermal oil for process heating or boiler feedwater.

-• Application: Heat cleaning water in food or chemical plants.
+• Solicitud: Heat cleaning water in food or chemical plants.

 • Heat Pumps: